 Sеrvе your top-round stеak with your favoritе sidе dishеs.

 Rеmеmbеr, top-round stеak is lеan, so it may not bе as tеndеr as othеr cuts.
 Howеvеr, propеr cooking and slicing tеchniquеs can producе a dеlicious and satisfying mеal.

 Top-round steaks are pretty large cuts of meat and require significant seasoning.
 Marinating your top round well for 6-8 hours or overnight is recommended.

 You can marinate it with a citric ingredient such as lemon juice or vinegar, which will help to tenderize it because the marinade absorbs into the flesh .

 To avoid your seasonings running off the meat during marination due to the release of juices, you can season your steak right before cooking – if you prefer.

-Before placing it to grill or broil, rub some melted butter or olive oil all around the steak, and then sprinkle your seasoning.
+Before placing it to grill or broil, rub some melted butter or olive oil around the steak, then sprinkle your seasoning.
 You can rub the seasoning in to get it everywhere.

 Ways to Cook Top Round Steak

 Preparing top-round steak requires a variety of cooking methods at your disposal to ensure the best results.